-Our current list of contributors to the Digital Encyclopedia of George Washington
+Our current list of contributors to the George Washington Digital Encyclopedia

 Johanna Bakmas is currently an M.A. candidate in the Museum Studies Program at George Washington University with a focus in museum administration.
 She holds a B.A. in History with a minor in Music from the University of the Pacific.
 Johanna's interests are museum development, donor events, and marketing, and has interned in Washington, D.C. at the American Writers Museum and the Smithsonian Associates.
 After graduation she plans to complete an internship with the membership department of the Smithsonian's National Museum of African Art and then move back to California to begin her museum career.

 D. Jason Berggren is an assistant professor of political science at Georgia Southwestern State University where he teaches courses on American politics, including the Presidency, political parties, and religion and politics,.
 He received his Ph.D. in political science from Florida International University in 2007.
 Afterwards, he was a post-doctoral teaching fellow for two years at the University of Georgia.

 Emma Bilski is studying history at George Washington University in Washington, D.C., while working at the Smithsonian American Art Museum.
 Her historical interests center primarily on the social and scientific history of nineteenth-century Britain.
 After completing her undergraduate degree, she plans to attend graduate school to continue her study of history.

 Lydia Mattice Brandt, Ph.D.

 Lydia Mattice Brandt is an assistant professor of art history at the University of South Carolina.
 She studies the history of buildings and landscapes, specializing in American architecture of the late nineteenth and early twentieth centuries.
 Her current research explores the ways in which Americans have remembered Mount Vernon from the eighteenth century to the present day and seeks to understand the influence of the house and its image on popular American architecture and visual culture.